Lecture — TR 1:30-3:00pm — 1571 GGBL (also recorded via CAEN)

 Regrade requests for exams, assignments, or written assignments must be received within one week of you receiving your score.
-All regrade requests should be made via Gradescope (if a request absolutely cannot be made via Gradescope for a certain assignment, please submit it privately on the course forum).
+All regrade requests should be made via Gradescope if possible (if a request absolutely cannot be made via Gradescope for a certain assignment or exam, please submit it privately to the course staff).
 When we regrade an assignment we will look over it very carefully for correctness: it is possible that after a regrade you will end up with fewer points than before the regrade.
 Regrades should be treated with caution and used only when the graders have made a clear mistake evaluating your work.

 If you miss an assignment deadline or in-class activity, we can be very lenient about extensions or makeups but only if you provide documentation.
 For example, for death or bereavement, a copy of the obituary or funeral program suffices; for illness or injury, any sort of doctor's note suffices.
 This policy follows that of other professors in the department.
 You may email EECS481Staff@gmail.com with supporting documentation (rather than posting it to Gradescope).

 If you miss an assignment deadline without an approved, documented extension, you may receive no points. for that assignment.
 In some extenuating cases you may receive h% off, where h is the number of hours late.

 The dates for the in-class examinations are posted well in advance.
 To request a rescheduled examination (e.g., for reasons other than a documented one as above, etc.), you must notify us via email at EECS481Staff@gmail.com (privately) at least one week before the date of the examination.
 Note that requests need not be granted.